 If your child isn’t using the equipment properly, you may not have a claim for damages.
 Or, even if your kid wasn’t out of control, they may still be found to have caused their injuries.
 It will come down to what your injury lawyer can prove.

-This is why you need to contact an experienced personal injury lawyer in Las Vegas.
+This is why you need to contact a skilled personal injury law firm.
 They can review the facts of your case.
 If they don’t believe you have a legitimate claim for damages, they’ll let you know.

 Call Nettles Morris today and schedule your free initial consultation.